Skip to main content

 Storage database

-By default, all deployments include a containerized instance of PostgreSQL alongside Retool, but it is possible and recommended to externalize the database to support a stateless deployment.
+By default, many of the deployment guides include a containerized instance of PostgreSQL alongside Retool, but it is possible and recommended to externalize the database to support a stateless deployment.

 The minimum recommended version for the PostgreSQL database is version 13.
 Your PostgreSQL database must also enable the uuid-ossp module and use the Read Committed isolation level.

-Retool Self-hosted organizations must ensure that their deployments allow access to Retool's IP addresses or domains.
+Deployments must be allowed access to Retool's IP addresses or domains.
 If you make use of outbound firewall rules, include the following IP addresses or domains in its allowlist.
 These allow your deployment to connect to Retool's license check, user authentication, and usage reporting services.

 CIDR IP addresses